Payment Options if You Owe the IRS

 When You Can't Pay Your Taxes at All

-If you can't afford to pay your taxes at all, your best bet is to seek professional advice from a tax professional who's authorized to represent you before the IRS.
+Your best bet is to seek professional advice from a tax professional who's authorized to represent you before the IRS if you can't afford to make any payment toward your taxes at all.
 This typically includes CPAs, attorneys, and enrolled agents.

 Many tax clinics provide free or low-cost access to tax professionals and that's generally a good place to start if you need help.
 A competent tax professional can evaluate your options, such as requesting a temporary delay, setting up a partial payment plan, or negotiating a settlement through the offer in compromise program.